 But I had been around long enough to also do some behind-the-scenes fruit inspection before opening our fellowship to them.

 And wow, was I shocked when I started doing some quiet checking.
-I found that generally speaking, they and those they promoted were not themselves in committed, local, and accountable fellowship.
+I found that generally speaking, they and those they promoted – like Frank Viola, Milt Rodriguez, Jon Zens, Ross Rohde and others – generally were not themselves in committed, local, and accountable fellowships.

 I found they typically had a string of not just failed fellowships from their itinerant “ministries”, but a pattern of disastrous implosion after disastrous implosion extending over many years.